Zed-z/dragons-path-restorer/README.md

 # Notes and known issues

 - This only fixes the comic, other features of the Experience site are still non-functional
-- Sounds don't work consistently, sometimes you need to click around or mute and unmute to make them play
+- Sounds don't work consistently, sometimes you need to click on the comit or mute and unmute to make them play
 - If the site doesn't work straight away, refresh a couple of times